 You can manage most of your enrolment online by following a few easy steps.
 The JCU Enrolment website is your hub for all your enrolment needs – from enrolling, registering for classes, withdrawing, changing course, updating your personal details, taking a break from your studies and more…

 The Australian Health Practitioner Regulation Agency (AHPRA) is the organisation responsible for the implementation of the National Registration and Accreditation Scheme across Australia.
 Each health profession that is part of the National Registration and Accreditation Scheme is represented by a National Board.

-The textbook requirements for each subject are available online approximately two months prior to the course start date at the Co-op Bookshop (search by campus and subject code).
+The textbook requirements for each subject are available online prior to the course start date at the Booktopia website (search by institution and subject code).

 Students may also find used copies of textbooks via online bookshops such as StudentVIP.
 It is important that you purchase the correct current edition of the text.